+BACKGROUND: Violence against civilians is pervasive throughout the Central African Republic (CAR) despite the deployment of French forces, an African Union peacekeeping mission (MISCA) and a European Union (EU) military operation.
 The Muslim population is being systematically targeted by the predominantly Christian and animist "anti-balaka" militias and mobs of civilians.
-Formed largely in response to abuses by the Séléka rebel alliance, the predominantly Muslim armed group who overthrew former President Francois Bozizé on 24 March 2013, anti-balaka militias have conducted deadly reprisals against Muslims and other groups and are responsible for the majority of civilian deaths in CAR.
+Formed largely in response to abuses by the Séléka rebel alliance, the primarily Muslim armed group who overthrew former President Francois Bozizé on 24 March 2013, anti-balaka militias have conducted deadly reprisals against Muslims and other groups and are responsible for the majority of civilian deaths in CAR.

-Approximately 80 percent of the country's Muslim population has been forced to flee or has been killed since September 2013.The UN and humanitarian organizations, with the assistance of French forces and AU MISCA peacekeepers, have relocated some vulnerable civilians.
-UNHCR estimates that 18,680 Muslims in nine threatened communities remain at "very high risk" of attack, including 5,670 in the town of Boda.
-A 5 August report of the UN Secretary-General highlights that the anti-balaka systematically encircle these enclaves, subject them to regular attack and cut them off from the delivery of food and medical supplies.
+Approximately 80 percent of the country's Muslim population has been forced to flee or has been killed since September 2013.The UN and humanitarian organizations, with the assistance of French forces and MISCA peacekeepers, have relocated some vulnerable civilians.
+Nevertheless, UNHCR estimates that 18,680 Muslims in nine threatened communities remain at "very high risk" of attack, including 5,670 in the town of Boda.
+A 5 August report of the UN Secretary-General highlighted that the anti-balaka systematically encircle these enclaves, subject them to attack and cut them off from food and medical supplies.

 ANALYSIS: CAR has suffered decades of poor governance, recurring instability and humanitarian crisis.
 Since March 2013 the state has effectively ceased to function.
 The interim government cannot prevent various armed groups and civilian mobs from perpetrating attacks.

 Accelerating the political transition and preparing to hold elections without significant improvements in security, accountability and reconciliation amongst communities will only increase the risk of further mass atrocity crimes being perpetrated.